UltimateForm/lovelycritters/README.md

 # Lovely Critters

-This is a WIP microservices project powered by AWS Services
+This is a WIP microservices project powered by AWS

 Stack: